|Lieutenant Rudolph Edward Lisle March Phillipps de Lisle was born 23 November 1854 one of sixteen children of Ambrose Lisle March

 his shipmate Lt.
 Pigott at the Battle of Abu Klea when the Gardner gun under their command jammed and was overrun by the Dervishes on 17

-January, 1885.
+January 1885.
 The fighting at Abu Klea was exceptionally brutal.
-Due the coiled brass casing used by the British Martini-Henry rifle jams
+Due to the coiled brass casings used by the British Martini-Henry rifle jams

 became constant during the fighting and Lord Charles Beresford stated in his account of the battle that officers spent most of their time clearing

-these jams in rifles that were bing passed back to them from the front of the square.
-Beresford also noted that the Mahdists had no such trouble
+these jams in rifles that were being passed back to them from the front of the square.
+Beresford also noted that the Mahdists had no such

-because they were armed with American made Remington rifles that used solid drawn brass cases.
-Beresford also mentioned that in the hand to
+trouble because they were armed with American made Remington rifles that used solid drawn brass cases.
+Beresford also mentioned that in the

-hand melée which took place around the Naval Brigade's Gardner gun every man with the exception of himself had been killed and the de Lisle
+hand to hand melée which took place around the Naval Brigade's Gardner gun every man with the exception of himself had been killed and that